Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 - float data type is a single-precision 32-bit IEEE 754 floating point.
 - IEEE stands for `Institute of Electrical and Electronics Engineers`.
 - Float is used to save memory in large arrays of floating point numbers.
-- Default valie is 0.0f.
+- Default value is 0.0f.
 - Don't use it if you need precisce value!
 Use BigDecimal instead.
 - Example: float f1 = 234.5f;
 - Example: BigDecimal k = BigDecimal.valueOf(floatvalue);